 Interview: Irene Tondelli

-Irene Tondelli is a photographer and art director from Italy.
+An interview with Irene Tondelli; a photographer and art director from Italy.

 Can you tell us more about your background?